The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The VAT due will be calculated on the taxable items by multiplying the fares, including extras, by the VAT fraction (currently 1/6 for items liable to VAT at 20%).

 The issue of whether recharges of insurance costs to drivers leasing a vehicle from the firm were liable to VAT, as a single composite supply of services or exempt from VAT, was recently the subject of a tribunal case in Wheels Private Hire Ltd (WPH).
-In this case, WPH operated a taxi hire business and it also rented a number of vehicles to certain drivers who did not have their own vehicle together with the provision of a
+In this case, WPH operated a taxi hire business and it also rented a number of vehicles to certain drivers who did not have their own vehicle together with

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.